-- 2 Property Fund vs REIT: Here's the Differences
+Property Fund vs REIT: What’s the Difference Between The Two?

 One of the best investments anyone can make is real estate.
 The industry has created many millionaires who’ve invested in land and properties.
 However, investing in land and properties isn’t fit for every investor due to the high upfront capital needed.